What is a simulator?

 - Method skills are about learning and executing complex sequences.
 They are mainly cognitive skills, overlaid on the above motor skills.
 For a cycling analogy, think about learning complex routes for navigation, or patterns for when to overtake and when to drop back – and then performing them with no visual aids or markings.

 - Performance feedback – Feedback is a powerful training technique.
-With the original simulators, the only feedback on the trainee's performance was what (s)he managed to hear while ringing, and what the tutor said afterwards.
-More recent simulators record the trainee's performance, and allow it to be reviewed afterwards, typically as a graphical display, so it is easy to see how far each blow was off the correct time, and whether there were any consistent patterns to the errors.
+With the original simulators, there was no feedback on the trainee's performance other than what (s)he managed to hear while ringing, and what the tutor said afterwards.
+More recent simulators record the trainee's performance so that it can be reviewed afterwards, typically as a graphical display that makes it easy to see how far each blow deviated from the ideal time, and whether there were any consistent patterns to the errors.

-- Multi-bell interfaces – You only need one physical bell to ring with a simulator, but it is convenient to be able to choose which one is best suited to the trainee.
-Fitting sensors on more than one bell gives such choice, and fitting them to all the bells, with the ability to switch between them, gives complete choice.
+- Multi-bell interfaces – You only need one physical bell to ring with a simulator, but it is convenient to be able to choose which one is best suited to the trainee's needs.
+Fitting sensors on more than one bell gives a choice of using a heavier or lighter bell, and fitting them to all the bells, with the ability to select any one as input to the simulator, gives complete choice.

-- 'Silent practice' – It was a small step before someone worked out that you could use this arrangement to allow all the bells to be rung together as normal, but for 'silent practice' where the sound isn't heard outside the tower.
-The clappers are all tied, with the simulator making all the sounds (but not doing anything else).
-This has become quite popular because it is cheaper than fitting physical sound control shutters into the tower (like here).
+- 'Silent practice' – Before long someone worked out that you could use this arrangement to allow all the bells to be rung together as normal, but for 'silent practice' where the sound isn't heard outside the tower.
+The clappers are all tied and the simulator makes all the sounds, but doesn't do anything else.
+This become popular because it is cheaper than fitting sound control shutters into the tower (like here).
 The use of simulators as 'electronic' sound control had the unwanted side effect that for many ringers this secondary use completely eclipsed the original use as a training aid.
 So despite simulators being more widely fitted in towers, the growth of their use to train basic ringing skills has been slower.

-- Visual displays – Some simulators don't use a visual display (or have a minimal one sufficient to operate the controls).
-But most simulator software now runs on general purpose computers that come with screens attached, so all manner of displays are possible to accompany the ringing.
+- Visual displays – Some early simulators had no visual display, or a minimal one to operate the controls, but simulator software running on general purpose computers usually provides some display to represent the ringing.
 In some situations this can be useful, most notably to help a solo user to re-orientate and recover after making a mistake while ringing a method.
-The most basic displays are the numbers of the bells as they strike, but there are also various ingenious representations of the appearance of the bell and/or rope.
-Again there can be unwanted side effects.
-If trainees get used to looking at the screen while ringing, it undermines one of the simulator's main benefits, ie encouraging reliance on rhythm and listening for the timing.
+The first displays to emerge showed the numbers of the bells laid out as they would be in a book of ringing methods, but with the numbers appearing in real time as they strike.
+This was followed by displays, often in a circle, with a representation of each bell changing state between 'handstroke' and 'backstroke' (opposite ends of a bell's swing).
+As noted above this could be useful for orientation and correction while practising a method, but it can have unwanted side effects if used inappropriately.
+Trainees who look at the screen while ringing can be drawn into over reliance on visual input for their timing, which undermines one of the simulator's main benefits, ie encouraging reliance on rhythm and listening for the timing.

-- 'Ringing' from the keyboard – Many simulators allow you to 'ring' by pressing keys instead of connecting a sensor attached to a bell.
-This removes an important part of the simulated ringing experience, since the feel and dynamic behaviour, are no longer remotely bell-like.
-So it is of no value for training ringers in the skills of accurately timed bell control, but it is widely used to permit ringers to exercise the cognitive skills of method ringing (the 4th in the list above).
-What makes this option attractive are (a) it requires no hardware in addition to a standard computer and (b) it can be used anywhere.
-Some people find pressing keys very unnatural compared to being on the end of a rope, while others adapt to it quite well.
-The keys have to be pressed at the 'wrong' time, because there is no delay, as there would be with a swinging bell.
+- 'Ringing' from the keyboard – Many simulators allow you to 'ring' by pressing keys instead of using a sensor attached to a bell.
+This removes an important part of the simulated ringing experience – the feel of the act of ringing and the dynamic behaviour of the bell –which is not remotely bell-like.
+Even the timing is different, since the button is pressed at the instant the bell sounds, whereas the definitive action on the end of a bellrope is a second or two earlier.
+It has of no value for training ringers in the skills of accurately timed bell control, but it is widely used to permit ringers to exercise the cognitive skills of method ringing (the 4th skill in the list above).
+It is attractive because it requires no hardware apart from a standard computer (or pad or smart-phone) so it can be used anywhere, not just in the tower.
+Some people adapt to pressing keys rather than being on the end of a rope but others find it very unnatural and much harder to do well.

-- Dumbbells – Although many simulators use the rope, fittings and physical mass of a real bell to provide the dynamic feel when ringing, it doesn't have to be a real bell, providing the mechanical behaviour is reasonably similar.
-The generic name for something designed to emulate a bell's behaviour in this way is a 'dumbbell', and many ingenious variants have been produced.
+- Dumbbells – Although many simulators use the rope, fittings and physical mass of a real bell to provide the dynamic feel when ringing, it doesn't have to be a real bell as long as the mechanical behaviour is reasonably similar.
+The generic name for something designed to emulate a bell's behaviour like this is a 'dumbbell', and many ingenious variants have been produced.
 All have a rope, wheel and some sort of rotating mass, but they come in all shapes and sizes, as designers have sought to meet different criteria, including portability, lightness, minimal 'tower' movement or easier handling for novices .
-It could be argued that since a dumbbell mechanically simulates a bell's dynamics, in the same way that a traditional ringing simulator simulates the experience of ringing together with other bells, then a dumbbell is a 'simulator'.
-Some people refer to them as such, but such blurring of boundaries can be confusing for those not in the know.
+Some people argue that since a dumbbell mechanically simulates a bell's dynamics then it is a 'simulator', but that can be confusing for those not in the know and most ringers refer to a ringing simulator (that simulates the experience of ringing together with other bells) and a dumbbell (as a substitute for a physical bell).

 - Going mobile – In 2010, Mobel , a version of Abel that runs on an iPhone, was released.
 This allows ringers who use the key pressing technique to practice in places where they couldn't otherwise.
 It also allows ringers to 'look up' the diagram or line of a method without carrying round a large book.
 Mobel has also been used to help explain ringing to strangers when the topic arises in conversation.

 - Handbells – Ringing simulators have always been capable of being connected to a pair of dummy handbells, instead of to a tower bell (or dumbbell).
-With handbells, bell control is much simpler than with a tower bell, so the emphasis when using a simulator is much more towards personal practice of change ringing.
-Several people made their own dummy handbells to plug into a simulator, but see below.
+Peter Cummins fitted a pair of handbells with microswitches on their clappers so that he could ring with his simulators, see his wife ringing with them.
+Bell control is much simpler with handbells than with a tower bell, so the emphasis when using a simulator with handbells is much more towards personal practice of change ringing.
+Several people have made their own dummy handbells to plug into a simulator, but see below.

 - Ringing with motion controllers – When small, cheap, hand-held motion controllers became available for games boxes, it wasn't long before someone realised that they could be used as dummy handbells.
 In 2009 Graham John produced Handbell Manager software to enable these devices to work with a ringing simulator, and the leading simulator developers adapted their products to match.
-This avoided the difficulty that some handbell ringers have with the 'key pressing' approach, which prevents them using the sense of rhythm that they get from their hands moving the bells while ringing.
-The controllers are much lighter than most handbells, but some people have added weights to them, and/or attached them to longer handles so the action of ringing them is closer to that of ringing a real handbell.
+This avoided the unnatural 'key pressing' action, which some handbell ringers find difficult and enables them to use the sense of rhythm that they get from their hands moving while ringing.
+The controllers are much lighter than most handbells, but some people have added weights and/or fitted them with longer handles to make the action closer to ringing a real handbell.

 - Integrated software – Software is so versatile, it is tempting to make it do more and more.
-Some modern simulator software forms a small part of a quite complex overall product that can do lots of ringing related things as well.
+Some modern simulator software forms a small part of a more complex overall product that can do lots of ringing related things as well as simulating ringing.
 There are pros and cons of this approach.

 Contact me if you would like to know more, or if you want help.